 Step:-2: Resent your paper after correction.
 (If any correction)

-Step-3:Make payment If your paper is accepted by Editorial board of International Journal of Science and Business
+Step-3:Make payment If your paper is accepted by the Editorial board of Journals

 * Use MS Word format 2003 or 2007,